deepaksood619/deepaksood619.github.io/docs/languages/sql/types.md

 ## T-SQL (Transact SQL)

 T-SQL (Transact-SQL) is a set of programming extensions from Sybase and Microsoft that add several features to the Structured Query Language ([SQL](https://searchsqlserver.techtarget.com/definition/SQL)), including transaction control, exception and error handling, row processing and declared variables.
+It is used primarily in Microsoft SQL Server.

 All applications that communicate with [SQL Server](https://searchsqlserver.techtarget.com/definition/SQL-Server) do so by sending T-SQL statements to the server.
 T-SQL queries include the SELECT statement, selecting columns, labeling output columns, restricting rows and modifying a search condition.